 Penalties if you are convicted of assault may include:

 You can reduce or even avoid the most serious of these penalties by hiring a skilled, experienced defense lawyer to assist you.
-At Gorman Malarcik Pierce, we will work to get the charges against you dismissed entirely, if possible.
+At Malarcik Pierce Munyer Will, we will work to get the charges against you dismissed entirely, if possible.
 We will negotiate a reduction in the charges, if that is the best option.
 We will aggressively defend you in court, if necessary.

 Being charged with assault is a serious matter: it can affect your future employment, your family life, your finances, and your freedom.